RohitKumar186/AutoQuerySolver/README.md

 ## ✅ Worker 4 — Checker Agent *(Completed)*

 Polls ChromaDB every 10 seconds for new fixes saved by Worker 3.
-Runs each fix through a 3-layer validation pipeline, then either auto-approves it (high confidence + all checks pass) or routes it to a human manager via Slack/Email notification and a live approval UI.
+Runs each fix through a 3-layer validation pipeline, then either auto-approves it or routes it to a human manager via Slack/Email notification and a live approval UI.

 ### Validation Pipeline